well-typed/large-records/large-records-benchmarks/report/README.md

 ![](graphs/experiment-applicative-coresize.png)
 ![](graphs/experiment-applicative-timing.png)

-Note: type sharing is discussed in more detail in the third blog post on this topic, [Type-level sharing in Haskell, now][blogpost3], but this report currently does not include any benchmarks that uses the `typelet` library for type-level sharing.
+Note: type-level sharing is discussed in more detail in the third blog post on this topic, [Type-level sharing in Haskell, now][blogpost3]; see also the corresponding section on [type-level sharing](#type-level-sharing) below.

 ### Induction